astromechza/binary-blog/resources/posts/20230706-binary-blog/content.md

 Since everything is pre-rendered, serving requests is fast since everything is in memory already and can be copied to the output relatively fast with minimal translation.
 By supporting `Cache-Control` headers and `If-None-Match` and `Etag`, we can try to persuade browsers to only pull content when needed.

 The CSS, based on [milligram](https://milligram.io/), is compiled into one document and inlined into the page since it's only about 6 kB.
 Similarly, the favicon is base64 encoded and inlined in the HTML head.
 Everything is served with optional `deflate` compression.
+It gets 100% on both Google's [PageSpeed Insights](./pagespeed.png.webp) and [GTMetrix](./gtmetrix.png.webp) which is a bit unnecessary for a static read-only webpage, but worth keeping an eye on.

 All in all, it's fast and lightweight and doesn't look half-bad.
 It gets built into a tiny Docker image and Helm chart by the GitHub CI pipeline.